 Proposals for new residential development will be required to contribute to the provision of affordable housing in accordance with the National Planning Policy Framework and Policy SD12 of the Joint Core Strategy to 2031.
 The following additional thresholds and requirements will also apply:

-- For residential developments in the Designated Rural Areas that provide a net increase of 6
+1. Residential developments in the Designated Rural Areas that provide a net increase of 6-9 dwellings will be required to provide 40% affordable housing on-site